 Completion is not linked to number of hours or days completed.

 Conventional programs generally measure client’s readiness for discharge by the number of days or sessions they have attended.
 They often require numerous packets to be completed, and most require that clients have a goal of abstinence.

 Minnesota Alternatives uses other measures as indicators for success.
 As discussed earlier, clients graduate when they have accomplished their treatment goals and when they feel ready to manage their issues without the program support.
 Completion is not linked to the number of hours or days completed.

 Goal completion is easy to measure, but a client’s internal sense of readiness is less concrete.
 Generally, clients seem ready once they have put some other things in place that help support their recovery.
 This could be taking classes, a volunteer or paid job, self-help groups, joining a club, developing a new hobby, or developing more supports.
-Offering on-going support for clients who have successfully completed the program helps them feel more secure about finishing as they know they can return weekly for continued support/accountability.
+Offering on-going support through the Peer Support Center helps people feel more comfortable with moving from active treatment to long-term support.